bearsan/FDM-SCM-for-neutron-diffusion/README.md

 Test code for 2D transient neutron diffusion equation based on the finite difference method (FDM) and stiffness confinement method (SCM).

 Features
-1. Stiffness confinement method (SCM) is applied.
+1. Stiffness confinement method (SCM) for neutron diffusion
-2. Point kinetics equation (PKE) solver is embeded in the code to accelerate the frequency search of SCM
-3. Adaptive time stepping SCM is achieved, where PKE solver assists the error and time step control.
+2. Adaptive time stepping (ATS) for SCM based on the PKE predictor